alexfernandez/.github/README.md

 which is a Node.js package used worldwide for, you guessed it, load testing.

 My project [LibreCounter.org](https://librecounter.org/)
-may also be of interest to you, dear visitor.
+may also be of interest to you, dear visitor:
+GDPR Compliant analytics for your website.

 ## Interests